7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 This region has its own share of UNESCO sites such as the Titus Vespasianus Tunnel in Hatay and the Ancient City of Sagalassos in Burdur.

-If you love history, you will find no shortage of things to see throughout the region!
+If you love history, you will find no shortage of things to see throughout this area!

 things to do